Rockland firefighter flown to hospital after fighting fire

 The fire at 384 Old County Road was reported at 3:22 p.m.
 Sunday and drew mutual aid from Camden, Rockport, Thomaston, South Thomaston and Owls Head fire as well as North East Ambulance.

-The second floor of the building sustained moderate fire and smoke damage, and the first floor was damaged by smoke and water, according to a release.
+The second floor of the building had moderate damage from the smoke and fire, and the first floor also was damaged by smoke and water, according to a release.

 Miceli said Rockland Fire Chief Chris Whytock visited the man at Maine Medical Center on Monday and hoped to learn exactly what happened.